SchwarzSimple/Side-Project/Learn Cpp/README.md

 # Learn C++
-A place to record what I learn each day [Date of completion]
+A place to record what I've learn each day [Date of completion]

 # Contents
 0.1 Introduction to these tutorials [1 June 2023]